beejjorgensen/bgc/src/bgc_part_5600_man_threads.md

 This works just like [`mtx_lock`](#man-mtx_lock) except that it returns instantly if a lock can't be obtained.

+The spec notes that there's a chance that `mtx_trylock()` might spuriously fail with `thrd_busy` even if there are no other threads holding the lock.
+I'm not sure why this is, but you should defensively code against it.

 ### Return Value {.unnumbered .unlisted}

 ### Example {.unnumbered .unlisted}